 The Colombia international made his long-awaited return from the knee ligament problem that ruled him out of the World Cup with a substitute appearance against Valencia on Saturday, and he headed in the opener just after the half-hour mark.

-With Valencia beating Benfica 3-1 earlier in the day at the Emirates Stadium, Arsenal's defeat denied them the chance to regain the pre-season tournament title but Arsene Wenger will have been disappointed with Martin Atkinson's baffling decision to award a free-kick instead of a penalty when Chuba Akpom was fouled in the area in the closing stages.
+With Valencia beating Benfica 3-1 earlier in the day at the Emirates Stadium, Arsenal's defeat denied it the chance to regain the preseason tournament title, but Arsene Wenger will have been disappointed with Martin Atkinson's baffling decision to award a free kick instead of a penalty when Chuba Akpom was fouled in the area in the closing stages.

-On a positive note, Wenger was able to hand a debut to Mathieu Debuchy while seemingly avoiding any injuries ahead of next week's Community Shield.
+On a positive note for the London side, Wenger was able to hand a debut to Mathieu Debuchy while seemingly avoiding any injuries ahead of next week's Community Shield.

 Giroud and a supporting cast of Alexis, Aaron Ramsey and Santi Cazorla failed to inspire a sluggish Arsenal while Monaco's closest attempt early on was a wayward Yannick Ferreira Carrasco cross that almost caught out Wojciech Szczesny.

-Joao Moutinho almost opened the scoring when he nudged Lucas Ocampos' delivery wide before Ferreira Carrasco then let fly with an effort that just crept over the crossbar.
+Joao Moutinho nearly opened the scoring when he nudged Lucas Ocampos' delivery wide before Ferreira Carrasco then let fly with an effort that just crept over the crossbar.

 After a tentative start, the chances then began to arrive as Jack Wilshere forced a save from Danijel Subasic before Falcao put Monaco ahead.

 Wilshere conceded a free kick following a late tackle on Nabil Dirar before Colombian forward Falcao lost his marker to nod home Moutinho's delivery, scoring his first goal since January.